mantidproject/documents/Project-Management/TechnicalSteeringCommittee/meetings/TSC-meeting-next.md

   - Consensus is that we still want an abstraction on top of whatever underlying API we use
   - Step one is to take an inventory of all of the current abstractions mantid contains for accessing NeXus and where they are used
   - Underlying HDF5 library used is a separate decision because of the abstraction layer
+- Sourceforge Hosting Binaries
+  - Discussion shelved, as it's likely to be resolved as a side-effect of switching our dependency handling